 Direct drive trainers have many advantages over tire drive models.
 The most important being more accurate power measurement.
-Also, they are more stable, reduce drivetrain and tire wear, and need less frequent calibration.
+They are more stable, reduce drivetrain and tire wear, and need less frequent calibration.
 Direct drive trainers often offer better road feel.
-Larger flywheels and the lack of tire to drum friction are the primary reason for the more realistic road like experience.
+Larger flywheels and the lack of tire-to-drum friction are the primary reason for the more realistic road-like experience.
 Another advantage of the direct drive trainer is increased compatibility with a wider range of bicycle frames.
 Mountain bikes and other bikes with knobby tires tend to slip and create noise and vibration when used with a wheel drive trainer.
 Direct drive trainers do not suffer from this as the rear wheel is removed.

 Standard trainers use wind, fluid, or magnetic resistance units and are not compatible with applications like Zwift or TrainerRoad.
 The vast majority of standard non-smart trainers are tire-drive units.
 Unless they are paired with a crank or hub-based power meter, you will not experience application-controlled resistance as you would with a smart trainer.
 Wind and fluid trainers have adjustable resistance based on the gear you are pedaling in or, more accurately, the speed of the rear wheel.
 Magnetic trainers often have wired resistance controllers that can be mounted to the handlebars, but also rely on shifting of gears for fine-tuning pedaling effort.

 Making a Purchase Decision

 So you have made it this far, and you are ready to buy a trainer.
 Here are a few things to consider before you click to purchase it.

 How Much Will You Use It?

 If you plan to be on the trainer every day six months out of the year, then a smart trainer is your best choice, to alleviate boredom and keep your stoke high.
 Just going to use it every once in a while?
 Then a standard trainer might do the trick and save you a whole bunch of money.

 What Bike Will You Use?